cucapra/fodlam/README.md

 Running the Model
 -----------------

-To specify a DNN, create a JSON file containing a dictionary with a single key, `layers`, that maps to a list of pairs of strings: the network name (`"VGG16"` or `"AlexNet"`) and the layer name.
+To specify a DNN, create a JSON file containing two keys:

+* `net`: The name of the base network we'll be drawing layers from.
+This must be either `"VGG16"` or `"AlexNet"`.
+* `layers`: A list of layer names to enable.

 You can see examples in `config/`.

 Run FODLAM by piping in a configuration file, like this: